xhan77/ssd-lm/README.md

 * `sbatch submit_template_ssd_model_train.sbatch`

 This starts a distributed training for SSD-LM and saves to `logging/ssd_dbs25`.
-If the job is interrupted, simply resubmit the job via the command above.
+If the job is interrupted, simply resubmit the job via the command above (should automatically resume from the most recent recoverable checkpoint).
 Note that if the output directory is not empty and you want to start training from scratch again, you need to manually delete the non-empty output directory (`logging/ssd_dbs25`).

 Alternatively, you can download files from [here](https://huggingface.co/xhan77/ssdlm/tree/main) and manually copy to `logging/ssd_dbs25`.